Filing Doctoral Dissertation – Before and After

 Formatting and Use of Human Subjects

 For guidance in the final presentation of the manuscript, you should consult the thesis and dissertation adviser, Office of the University Archivist, 21560 Young Research Library, and Policies and Procedures for Thesis and Dissertation Preparation and Filing.
 You are encouraged to attend one of the orientation meetings on manuscript preparation and filing procedures which are conducted by the thesis and dissertation adviser and the Graduate Division each quarter.
-Orientation meeting dates are listed in the Registrar’s Calendar online at www.registrar.ucla.edu and announcements are sent out and posted in libraries each quarter.
+Orientation meeting dates are listed on the Registrar’s Calendar and announcements are sent out and posted in libraries each quarter.

 If your research entails the use of human subjects (questionnaires, interviews, etc.), in addition to receiving the approval ofthe doctoral committee, you must also seek the approval of the appropriate Human Subject Protection Committee (HSPC) at UCLA, prior to the initiation of your research project.
 Additional information regarding application procedures may be obtained from HSPC, (310) 825-7122.